 The Group defers the recognition of revenue and the related product costs for shipments that are in-transit to the customer.
 Payments received in advance of delivery are classified as advances from customers.
-The Group recognizes the revenue at the time the end customers receive the products.
-Amounts collected by delivery service providers but not remitted to the Group are classified as accounts receivable on the consolidated balance sheets
+The Group recognizes the revenue at the time the end customers receive the products even for international shipment.
+Amounts collected by delivery service providers but not remitted to the Group are classified as accounts receivable on the consolidated balance sheets.